The Trial of Vladimir Slepak, June 1978 (50.8-3)

 THE TRIAL

-On 21 June, the peoples’ court of Frunze District, Moscow, examined Vladimir Slepak’s case.
+On 21 June 1978, the peoples court of Moscow’s Frunze district examined Vladimir Slepak’s case.
 The chairman of the court was E. M. Kiselev.
 The prosecutor was Procurator N. V. Kholyavchenko.
 There was no defence counsel.

-None of V. Slepak’s relatives or acquaintances were allowed into the courtroom.
+None of Slepak’s relatives or acquaintances were allowed into the courtroom.
 Maria Slepak was in hospital at the time (her case was separated from their ‘joint’ case on 9 June).
-On the morning of 21 June an MVD official went to the hospital and Maria was taken round the doctors’ offices all day long so that she would not run off to the trial.
+On the morning of 21 June an official from the Ministry of Internal Affairs went to the hospital and Maria was taken round the doctors’ offices all day long so that she would not run off to the trial.

 The sentence reads in part: